 There are multiple data recovery services in the San Jose area.
 These local businesses can help you restore accidentally lost, deleted, or corrupted digital files of nearly every kind.
-On this page we list these services and share their contact information for your convenience.
+We list recovery services and share their contact information for your convenience.

-List of Data Recovery Services in San Jose
+Secure Data Recovery Services in San Jose, California

 San Jose is home to multiple companies that specialize in recovering missing data.
 Each company has professional, certified personnel available to help you get your files back.
-They can assist you whether the files were lost from a hard drive, a micro sd card, an Android phone, or an iPhone.
+They can assist you whether the files were lost from a hard drive, SSD, micro SD or another type of memory card, an Android phone, or an iPhone.

 The digital alternative can be obtained with the simple click of a download button.
 We’ll discuss it in more detail below.

 Whether your files have been accidentally deleted through a failed save attempt, they can probably be rescued by data recovery software.

 Disk Drill is a recovery software that can be used for both Mac computers and PCs and recovers data from almost all types of storage devices.

 After you have downloaded the software, open it as you would open any other application.